zeroincombenze/connector/universal_connector_base/README.rst

 Set backend parameters to connect with remote counterparty and then click on button [Check Connection].
-If Odoo can connect with remote counterparty, backend state is set to checked.
+If Odoo can connect with remote counterparty, backend state is set to "Ready".

 Parameters depend on remote identity and protocol to use.